woguta/Bacterial-WGS/README.md

                 ./raw_data/Fastq/AS-26335-C1-C_S4_L001_R2_001.trim.fastq
 ```

-b) Fastqc loop shell in bash for all the the files
+b) Fastqc loop for all the the files

 ```
 nano